GU10 or Integrated LED Downlights?

 In comparison to GU10 downlights you are often mixing together two random brands of products that were designed exclusively for use with each other.
 Over the years we have also found that we get a higher failure rate when GU10 LEDs are used in traditional fire can style downlights.
 This is because the fire can restricts airflow to the LED and allows heat to build up, this is less of an issue if they are not left on for longer periods as the heat doesn’t have time to generate.

 Not all GU10 fire rated downlights have this weakness, the Ansell iCage is open rated and fire rated.
 This unique combination allows the GU10 Led to ventilate and we’ve also concluded that when the iCage is fitted with a Philips GU10 LED it is even more reliable than an integrated downlight.
+The Aurora EFD Pro is another type of fire can style GU10 downlight that has ventilation holes in the side to provide adequate cooling.

 Often the demands of the individual lighting project can help to determine which downlight to go for.
 If you've got a low ceiling void space and you need a fire rating then you can rule out most GU10 downlights as they are at least 100mm in depth.
 Integrated ones are much more compact in size and can be as shallow as 40mm while maintaining a superior lighting effect of over 400 lumens.